East Texas Physicians and Healthcare Business Owners Defense

 - Medicare Fraud & Kickbacks.
 By far, the majority of civil and criminal healthcare investigations against physicians, hospital operators, and other members of the East Texas medical community center around alleged Medicare fraud and illegal kickbacks.
 If you receive any notice, whether by way of an OIG subpoena, Grand Jury Subpoena, arrest or search warrant, or FBI agents attempting to interview you, you must understand that passiveness or inexperienced counsel cannot be afforded.
 Charges under 18 U.S.C.
 1347 alleging billing fraud, fraud for services never provided, billing of medically unnecessary procedures and similar allegations must be responded with a sophisticated and energetic clarification and defense approach.
 No matter how absurd you consider the allegations, no matter that you are convinced of your innocence, the earlier your lawyer opposes the investigation, the better the outcome.
 Oberheiden, P.C. is a team of former DOJ trial attorneys and lawyers that have spent their entire careers in federal courthouses.
 We know how to effectively communicate with prosecutors, FBI agents, but also how to present a compelling defense to judges and juries.
-With more than 500 trials conducted, our team has the criminal litigation experience needed to present your innocence and the true facts to those that make decisions.
+With many trials conducted, our team has the criminal litigation experience needed to present your innocence and the true facts to those that make decisions.

 - OIG Subpoena & Grand Jury Subpoena.
 Many fraud cases begin by receiving an OIG subpoena or a grand jury subpoena.
 While you might think that providing some records and handing over some patient files is not a big deal, you may want to think again when realizing that in a large number of cases government subpoenas are the prosecutor’s way of obtaining evidence to charge you with a federal felony.
 If your practice receives a subpoena, time is of the essence.
 From our work at the Department of Justice we have seen how inexperienced lawyers or an ignorant response to the government request have led to criminal indictments.
 Please contact our former Assistant United States Attorneys and get free and first-hand advice about the subpoena process, the correct way to deal with a government subpoena—without being charged with a crime or ending up with millions in penalties.